Peilun-Li/Papers/README.md

   Architectural improvements in NN can improve performance General NN design principles:
-    Representation size should decrease from input to the output Increasing activations allos for more disentangled features Spatial aggregation in lower dimension embeddings won't result in much loss in representation power Balance width and depth of network (increase them in parallel can have optimal improvement) Auxiliary classifiers acts as regularizer
+    Representation size should decrease from input to the output Increasing activations allows for more disentangled features Spatial aggregation in lower dimension embeddings won't result in much loss in representation power Balance width and depth of network (increase them in parallel can have optimal improvement) Auxiliary classifiers acts as regularizer